molpopgen/fwdpp/doc/md/policies.md

 2. Each gamete containing a new mutation is by definition a new gamete in the (meta-)population.
 If we did \#1 correctly, then the newly-mutated gamete differs from all others in the population by at least 1 new mutation.

-We will now implement this mutation model for the mutation type ``mutation'' defined above.
+We will now implement this mutation model for the mutation type "mutation'' defined above.
 In order to add some complexity to our mutation model, we will make the additional modeling assumptions:

 1. Mutation positions are continuous on the interval \f$[0,1)\f$.
 2. Neutral mutations arise at rate \f$\mu\f$ per gamete per generation